unfoldingWord/uw-content-validation/src/core/usfm-text-check.md

 It returns a list of success messages and a list of prioritised notice components.

-The notices are then processed into a list of errors and a list of warnings for display.
+The notices can then be further processed into a list of errors and a list of warnings as desired.

 Note that unfoldingWord has three distinct forms of USFM files (and these functions have been designed to properly handle all three):